 - Makes them feel like they are in the right place

-Step 5: Branding a Tech Business: To conversion and beyond
+Step 5: Branding a Tech Firm: To conversion and beyond

 Inbound marketing is not about a quick hit.
 What you really want to do is to start a long-term relationship with a prospect.
 Better to create meaningful engagement, a meeting of needs, minds and services that leads to maximum customer lifetime value.